Hola VPN Review: Free, Unlimited but not a VPN

 To start using the app, even its trial version, you are to subscribe.
 And if you don’t cancel it the day before the trial ends, you’ll be charged automatically.
 Practically, you have only 2 days of free use.

-If you delete the app, the subscription won’t be cancelled.
-It should be cancelled through Play Market or App Store.
+If you delete the app, the subscription won’t be canceled.
+It should be canceled through the Play Market or App Store.

 Hola VPN for Netflix

 Hola VPN doesn’t fit in with those who are looking for a free way to unblock Netflix.
 I’ve read about it on the Terms on the official website and made certain of it while testing the app:

 In theory, it’s possible to watch Netflix only when using a paid app.

 What does Hola VPN offer for a price?